top of page

 Bob James, the well-known burly Rugby forward now spends his Saturday afternoons playing with Griffith in the Barellan Australian Rules Competition.
 He is the star attraction at Griffith to-morrow, when that side meet Yenda in the last game of the first round.
 This match is creating considerable excitement on the other end of the Area.

 Barellan and Kamarah are the leading teams and are certainties for the semi-finals.
 Griffith, Yenda and Binya are even in points.
-Barellan will play the much improved Binya side.
+Barellan will play the much-improved Binya side.
 If Binya beat Barellan, then Binya along with the winner of the Griffith-Yenda match will be the other pair to play in the semis.
-If Binya lose, then they will play the losers of the Griffith match to see who will fill fourth place.
+If Binya loses, then they will play the losers of the Griffith match to see who will fill fourth place.
 With Bob James and Bob Stevenson back in their team, Griffith should about defeat the nippy Yenda team.

 (Murrumbidgee Irrigator - Friday July 25, 1930)